cfgnunes/linux-notes/README.md

 ## File manipulation

+### Copy files with 'rsync'

+Default behavior: Any files that do not exist on the 'source' are copied.
+Rsync is extremely efficient in that only the changed parts of files are copied, and if the file is the same if it is not copied over at all.

+    rsync -a --progress [SRC_DIRECTORY] [DST_DIRECTORY]

+Ignore existing files:

+    rsync -a --progress --ignore-existing [SRC_DIRECTORY] [DST_DIRECTORY]

+Overwrite only newer files (update):

+    rsync -a --progress --update [SRC_DIRECTORY] [DST_DIRECTORY]

+Delete files that have been deleted from the source directory:

+    rsync -a --progress --delete [SRC_DIRECTORY] [DST_DIRECTORY]

+Copy files and make hard links for identical files on a 'REF_DIRECTORY' (useful for making backups):

+    rsync -a --progress --link-dest [REF_DIRECTORY] [SRC_DIRECTORY] [DST_DIRECTORY]

+### Replace duplicate files with hard links

+    rdfind -makehardlinks true [DIRECTORY_1] [DIRECTORY_2] ...

 ### Find duplicate files

-List duplicate files (recursively):
+List duplicate files (faster than fdupes):

+    rdfind [DIRECTORY]

+List duplicate files:

     fdupes -r [DIRECTORY]

-List duplicate files (recursively) and asks the user which file to delete:
+List duplicate files and asks the user which file to delete:

     fdupes -r -d [DIRECTORY]

-### Renames multiple files
+### Rename multiple files

 Make a simulation: